lizmat/IRC-Client/docs/02-event-reference.md

 ## Event Map

-In the chart below, `irc-XXX` stands for numeric events where `XXX` is a three-digit number.
+In the chart below, `irc-nXXX` stands for numeric events where `XXX` is a three-digit number.
 See [this numerics table](https://www.alien.net.au/irc/irc2numerics.html) for meaning of codes, depending on the server used.